overfullstack/overfullstack.github.io/src/pages/articles/2020-03-23---fight-complexity-with-fp/index.md

 ## Abstract

 A Metric-driven approach to reduce Cognitive Complexity in a code base, using Functional Programming, demoed hands-on, by solving a complex real-world ubiquitous design challenge - REST API Bulk Request Validation, with an extensible Framework that separates what-to-do (Validations) from how-to-do (Validation Orchestration).
-Let's case-study a successful implementation done by our team in the world's largest SaaS org, _Salesforce_.
+Let's do a **Hands-on** case-study of a successful implementation done by our team in the world's largest SaaS org, _Salesforce_.

 ## Audience and Takeaways